 Seagate External Hard Drive – You probably won’t need one of these, but if you’re constantly recording videos and taking pictures, your computer and SD card will fill up pretty quickly.
 If I’m going to be gone for weeks at a time, it’s nice to have something the size of my passport to store several hours of footage and thousands of pictures.

-GoPro Hero – The world’s most versatile camera is a fitting name for the GoPro.
+GoPro – The world’s most versatile camera is a fitting title for the GoPro.
 This tiny little thing barely takes up any space, and even with a few accessories like a headstrap, it takes up minimal space in my backpack.
 For times when you need versatility, the small size and waterproof features of the GoPro are absolutely perfect.

 GoPro Selfie Stick – Hate on selfie sticks all you want, but it really does widen the range of incredible shots you can take, selfie or not.
-It is also so much nicer having something to grip than just the tiny little GoPro, so this is something I’ve found to come in handy, despite the older generations constantly giving me shit for owning one.
+It is also so much nicer having something to grip than just the tiny little GoPro, so this is something I’ve found to come in handy.
+No shame in my game.

 Wasabi Power Dual GoPro charger – When traveling, you might have to go days at a time without being able to have reliable access to power outlets to charge all your things.
 Wasabi Power lets you charge up to two GoPro batteries at a time, which helps save valuable charging time.
 Having three GoPro batteries in my bag takes up almost no space, and guarantees that I can us my GoPro as much as possible to capture my adventures.